grncdr/node-any-db/any-db/API.md

 Stop giving out new connections, and close all existing database connections as they are returned to the pool.

+### ConnectionPool.adapter

+`pool.adapter`

+Contains the adapter name used for this connection pool, e.g. `'sqlite3'`, etc.

 ### ConnectionPool events

  * `'acquire'` - emitted whenever `pool.acquire` is called